harunabdullahrakin/picser/README.md

-# 🚀 Picser - Free GitHub Image Hosting with jsDelivr CDN
+# 🚀 Picser - Free GitHub Image Hosting with jsDelivr CDNN

 > **Lightning-fast, self-hostable image hosting using GitHub repositories and jsDelivr CDN.
 Get permanent URLs that work forever, even if your repo gets deleted.**